back to top

 Do Darlo

-Darlinghurst, or Darlo as the locals affectionately call it, is home to the world’s largest Mardi Gras Festival in March, and is also an enclave for cool restaurants, rooftop bars, music venues and record stores.
+Darlinghurst, or Darlo as the locals affectionately call it, is home to the world’s largest Mardi Gras Festival in March.
+It is also an enclave for cool restaurants, rooftop bars, music venues and record stores.
 This is where you can get some of the city’s best coffee and chow down on a ramen roll at the Scandi-Japanese Edition Coffee Roasters, see some of the best international and Australian bands at Oxford Art Factory, or sidle up to a 1920s New York-style wine bar like the brand new Johnny Fishbone, where you’re sure to be served by a tattoo-clad, but friendly-as-hell bartender, eager to recommend some of their tasty bar snacks.

 Tasty Bar snacks, Explore Eastside Sydney.